katurn1/EDA_Project/Written Description.md

 - DateTime for manipulation of dates and time

 ## Communication
-Once I was able model and plot the data my finding were as follows:
+Once I was able model and plot the data my finding were as follows
--
+- All top 10 stations for total ridership were in Manhattan and Brooklyn
+- The top station, 34 St-Penn Station, had over 9 million riders durring that time period
+- The 10th top station, 125 St, had just under 5 million riders durring that time period
+- Between the top 10 stations the top day of the week for total ridership in those 3 months was Wednesday
+- Wednesday had just under 68 million riders and no other day was under 64 million riders
+- For all days of the week the peak time for Impressions per Hour average was at 7pm
+- The top 4 stations total Impressions per Hour happened between 6pm-7pm
+- At 7pm, 34 St-Herald Sq, Impression per Hour peak around 750k